 Blepharoplasty does not remove fine lines and wrinkles of the forehead, or lift brows.
 These issues can be addressed with brow lift procedures, skin resurfacing and other cosmetic procedures.

 Blepharoplasty is performed under general anaesthesia or local anaesthetic with sedation, depending on the patient’s specific condition and needs.
 The upper eyelids, lower eyelids, or both may be operated on in the one procedure.

-Upper eyelid surgery involves an incision being made along the natural crease in the eyelid to remove excess fat and skin, and tighten the muscle that contributes to a tired or weary appearance.
-Lower eyelid surgery usually involves making an incision directly under the lower eyelashes, within the lower eyelid to remove excess fat and tighten sagging skin.
+Upper eyelid surgery involves an incision being made along the natural crease in the eyelid to remove excess fat and skin, and tighten the muscle.
+Lower eyelid surgery usually involves making an incision directly under the lower eyelashes, within the lower eyelid to remove excess fat and tighten skin.

 How Long Does Blepharoplasty Take?

 Eyelid procedures typically take between one and two hours to perform, depending on the degree of the repair required, the surgical method employed and other considerations.